kaliberjs/use-fullscreen-video/readme.md

 ### Hook Options
 The `useFullscreenVideo` hook accepts an options object:

+* **options:** Configure wether you would like to open the element or the container through the `useVideoElement` option in this object.
 * **onChange(event):** A callback function that is triggered whenever the fullscreen state changes.
 The `isFullscreen` argument will be an `Event`.
 * **onError(error):** A callback function invoked if an error occurs during fullscreen transitions.
 The `error` argument will contain the error details.